MarkJohnstoneGitHub/VBA-IDictionary/README.md

 The Dictionary.Create has three optional parameters, dictionaryType, compareMethod, encodingMethod.

--The dictionaryType specifies which IDictionary implementation to create. i.e. Scripting.Dictionary or DictionaryKeyValuePairs.
+ - The dictionaryType specifies which IDictionary implementation to create. i.e. Scripting.Dictionary or DictionaryKeyValuePairs.

--The compareMethod specifies how string keys are handled either case sensitive or ignore case.
+ - The compareMethod specifies how string keys are handled either case sensitive or ignore case.

--The encodingMethod is only applicable to the DictionaryKeyValuePairs for improved performance for case sensitive string keys, and  the option TextEncodingMethod.temAscii should only be used where string keys are ASCII compatible.
+ - The encodingMethod is only applicable to the DictionaryKeyValuePairs for improved performance for case sensitive string keys, and  the option TextEncodingMethod.temAscii should only be used where string keys are ASCII compatible.

 Examples: